pivotal/docs-tas-adapter/getting-started.md

      name: apps.example.com
    ```

    The GUID in the `.metadata.name` property can be any v4 UUID that you choose or generate.
-The app Service Adapter API reports this name as the GUID of this domain.
+The Application Service Adapter API reports this name as the GUID of this domain.

 2. Use the cf CLI to map a route to your app: